Last Updated on October 11, 2020 by Sweet and Savoury Pursuits

 To prepare the filling:

-- In a small bowl mix the brown sugar, cinnamon and cardamom.
+- In a small bowl mix the brown sugar, ground cinnamon and cardamom.

 - Spread tahini onto dough (leaving a ½ inch border on all sides), sprinkle with brown sugar and spices, and top with the finely chopped pistachios.

-- Arrange the pieces cut side up into a greased pie dish and cover loosely with greased aluminum foil.
+- Arrange the pieces cut side up in a greased pie dish and cover loosely with clean dish towel for the second rise.

 - Position a rack in the center and preheat your oven to 375°F.

-- Remove rolls from the oven and let cool 10 - 15 minutes.
+- Remove rolls from the oven and let cool 10 to 15 minutes.

 To make the glaze: